xerolinux/XeroSite/docs/docs/linux-explained.md

 !!! tip

-    Please do not take this as a complete walk-through, We did not even go through the various *Desktop Environments* or *Window Managers* that exist today, way too many to list.
+    The following requires some basic Operating System knowledge.
+Also do not take this as a complete walk-through, We did not even go through the various *Desktop Environments* or *Window Managers* that exist today, way too many to list.
 Still we hope it gives you some idea of what you are walking into when swtiching...

 ### What is Linux ?